AGIuk/Schematron/README.md

 They were prepared in 2018 by BGS under contract to AGI, funded by Defra, and are released under CC-BY (https://creativecommons.org/licenses/by/4.0/), as is the rest of GEMINI.

-The home of GEMINI is https://www.agi.org.uk/gemini/
+The home of GEMINI is https://www.agi.org.uk/gemini/.
+Issues with GEMINI itself (as opposed to the Schematron files) are managed at https://github.com/agiorguk/gemini

 Note: Defra sponsored creation of Schematron files to support validation of the older GEMINI 2.2, which are still available via https://guidance.data.gov.uk/publish_and_manage_data/harvest_or_add_data/harvest_data/gemini/#iso-19139.